johndangerstorey/mollusk/v1_contracts/README.md

         public
         onlyDelegate
     {
-        require(applicant != address(0), "Moloch::submitProposal - applicant cannot be 0");
+        require(applicant != address(0), "Mollusk::submitProposal - applicant cannot be 0");

         // Make sure we won't run into overflows when doing calculations with shares.
         // Note that totalShares + totalSharesRequested + sharesRequested is an upper bound
-        // on the number of shares that can exist until this proposal has been processed. require(totalShares.add(totalSharesRequested).add(sharesRequested) <= MAX_NUMBER_OF_SHARES, "Moloch::submitProposal - too many shares requested");
+        // on the number of shares that can exist until this proposal has been processed. require(totalShares.add(totalSharesRequested).add(sharesRequested) <= MAX_NUMBER_OF_SHARES, "Mollusk::submitProposal - too many shares requested");

         totalSharesRequested = totalSharesRequested.add(sharesRequested);

         address memberAddress = memberAddressByDelegateKey[msg.sender];

-        // collect proposal deposit from proposer and store it in the Moloch until the proposal is processed require(approvedToken.transferFrom(msg.sender, address(this), proposalDeposit), "Moloch::submitProposal - proposal deposit token transfer failed");
+        // collect proposal deposit from proposer and store it in the Mollusk until the proposal is processed require(approvedToken.transferFrom(msg.sender, address(this), proposalDeposit), "Mollusk::submitProposal - proposal deposit token transfer failed");

-        // collect tribute from applicant and store it in the Moloch until the proposal is processed require(approvedToken.transferFrom(applicant, address(this), tokenTribute), "Moloch::submitProposal - tribute token transfer failed");
+        // collect tribute from applicant and store it in the Mollusk until the proposal is processed require(approvedToken.transferFrom(applicant, address(this), tokenTribute), "Mollusk::submitProposal - tribute token transfer failed");

         // compute startingPeriod for proposal
         uint256 startingPeriod = max(